 Contact and HoursPhone:

 When making routine well-child appointments, you are free to choose an individual physician or nurse practitioner as your child’s primary care provider.
-We ask that you call Member Services (203-432-0246) shortly after your child is enrolled to let them know whom you have chosen.
-If you have no preference, your child will be automatically assigned to a clinician with availability.
+If you have no preference, your child will be automatically assigned to one of our providers.

-We encourage you to schedule routine visits as far in advance as possible so that your child will be able to see his or her chosen primary care provider.
+We encourage you to schedule routine visits as far in advance as possible.

 Advice and Sick Visits

 If your child has an urgent issue weekdays after 5:00 pm, weekends or holidays, please call Acute Care at 203-432-0123.
 The Acute Care staff will contact the on-call pediatrician if necessary.
-A pediatric provider is available in Acute Care to see patients with acute problems from 9:00 am to 3:00 pm on Saturdays and 11:00 am to 3:00 pm on Sundays and holidays.
+A pediatric provider is available in Acute Care to see patients with acute problems from 9:00 am–3:00 pm on Saturdays and 11:00 am–3:00 pm on Sundays and holidays.

 We provide a daycare or school form at every well-child visit beginning at 18 months.
-We strongly encourage you to make copies, as only one of these forms can be completed for each child per year.
-In certain circumstances, when an additional specific health form is required, you may drop it off in Pediatrics once all relevant personal information has been filled out.
-We will make every effort to complete these within one week.
+We encourage you to make copies, as you may need several of them throughout the year.
+If other health forms are required, please drop them off in Pediatrics once all your personal information has been completed.
+We make every effort to complete these within one week.